Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 2,500

-The East Fork Irrigation District located in Hood River County, OR, used one Reclamation WaterSMART Program grant to upgrade 10,700 feet of irrigation pipeline and install pressure reducing stations.
-This upgrade will deliver water more efficiently to 260 water users irrigating over 10,000 acres and enable additional on-farm water savings.
+The East Fork Irrigation District located in Hood River County, Oregon used one Reclamation WaterSMART Program grant to upgrade 10,700 feet of irrigation pipeline and install pressure reducing stations.
+This upgrade will more efficiently deliver water to 260 producers irrigating over 10,000 acres and enable additional on-farm water savings.
 Most water supplied to the district is withdrawn from the East Fork of the Hood River where water temperature is a concern for fish habitat.
 With additional NRCS assistance, orchard producers and other growers will be able to improve 2,000 acres of cropland and 500 acres of pasture in the area by upgrading irrigation systems to low-flow and micro sprinkler systems.
-These improvements will result in a 40% greater efficiency and further reduce the demand for water from the Hood River by a total of 3,825 acre-feet.
+These improvements will result in 40% greater efficiency and further reduce the demand for water from the Hood River by a total of 3,825 acre-feet.

 Name: Vale Oregon Irrigation District